Finished And Discontinued Projects

 The objectives were to have Free Software classified as an intangible world cultural heritage by the UNESCO, and registered in the World Memory Register (another UNESCO project).
 The Free Software community and the UNESCO share the same freedom, equality and fraternity values.
 Such a recognition would be a great promotion of Free Software.

 AGNULA: A GNU/Linux Audio distribution

-The AGNULA project aims at creating a fully functional, entirely Free Software GNU/Linux distribution for professional audio users.
+The AGNULA project aimed at the creation of a fully functional, entirely Free Software GNU/Linux distribution for professional audio users.
 It is a project run by key players in the audio field with funding by the European Commission.
 The FSFE as a partner of this project is taking care of the legal issues, the long-term aspects and also making sure the Free Software community interests are heard.

 EUCD - Copyright extensions that harm

-The European Copyright Directive (EUCD) is the European equivalent of the U.S. Digital Millennium Copyright Act (DMCA).
+The European Copyright Directive (EUCD) was the European equivalent of the U.S. Digital Millennium Copyright Act (DMCA).
 These laws not only lead to the creation of monopolies and cartels, they also provide serious impediments to the Freedoms of speech and press, as they provide means for digital censorship.
-The FSF Europe is actively involved in the resistance against such harmful legislation.
+The FSF Europe was actively involved in the resistance against such harmful legislation.